Rite Aid customers’ personal information accessed in data breach

 DAYTON, Ohio (WDTN) – If you are a customer of Rite Aid, an “unknown third party” may have accessed your personal information in a recent data breach, the company says.

-In a release obtained by Nexstar’s WDTN, Rite Aid said that on May 31 they learned that a “vulnerability” in a vendor partner’s software had been exploited.
+In a release obtained by Nexstar’s WDTN, Rite Aid said the company learned on May 31 that a “vulnerability” in a vendor partner’s software had been exploited.

-Rite Aid says that once it was told about the exploit, it installed and updated its systems as well as the provider’s software.
-In the process, Rite Aid discovered that on May 27 the “third party” managed to access files containing personal customer information.
+Rite Aid said that once it was told about the exploit, it installed and updated its systems as well as the provider’s software.
+In the process, Rite Aid discovered that, on May 27, the “third party” managed to access files containing personal customer information.

 Customer information in the files included: